· Programming · 12 min read

 Seven levels makes the complexity visible and solves it once, systematically.
 The workout arrives with scaling built in.
 The coach reads the level, delivers the workout.
 The system did the hard work before class started.

 It is the same principle behind any good system.
-A restaurant with three menu items is not simpler to run than one with twenty, if those three items require the chef to customize every plate on the fly.
+A restaurant with three menu items is not simpler to run than one with twenty.

 The Data Behind the Levels